 But that doesn’t mean you can’t enjoy flavorful food!
 Nor do you need to give up the garlic and onion flavors altogether!
 Here I get to wear my chef’s hat and tell you about four ways you can infuse flavor in your food without eating garlic or onions.

 3 Ways to Infuse Flavor Without Garlic and Onions

 1. Use other members of the garlic family… and more

 You can infuse a mild garlic or onion flavor into dishes by using other parts of the plant.
 The best ones are the green parts of spring onions or leeks, and garlic scapes.
 You can also use chopped chives.
 You don’t need to cook them as long as an onion, and you might want to add them towards the end of the cooking to preserve their flavor.

-One more tool to infuse a pungent garlicky or onion flavor is to use the Indian spice asafetida.
+One more way to infuse a pungent garlicky or onion flavor is to use the Indian spice asafetida.
 You only need to add a pinch to the hot oil, as this spice is very strong (for some people it may be too much).
 Try it and see if you like it, especially when cooking low FODMAP servings of legumes, as it will also increase their digestibility.

 Finally, don’t forget ginger.
 This is another great aromatic, which happens to be low in FODMAP and has an awesome flavor.
 You can make any stir fry that calls for sautéing ginger and garlic but use only the ginger, perhaps in greater amounts, and you will have a lot of flavor.